wrapperband/TrackMeNot/README.md

 The trackmenot.js contains a number of variables to tweak, the first is **var zeitgeist** an array of "influential" words (need audit)

+##### timeout

+The next variable to adjust is timeout.
+Any common factor can indicate usage, a range is harder to eleiminate.
+When adjusting less important, or harder to monitor parameters consider that the change from norm could also be trackable.
+May be worth lengthening.

+var tmn_timeout = 6000;

 #### Editing options.html

 The options.html is the next file which can be adjusted.

+##### zeitgeist

 Note : that it is sometime difficult to update a hierarchy of folders into a archived or compressed file.
 I had to back up the TrackMeNot archive file, delete the whole data directory, then import the new data directory including the updated option.html file.